clarinets/clarinets.github.io/pages/juniors.md

 **Dorm:** Pasquerilla East

-**Hobbies/Interests:** making omelets at NDH, filling out google surveys, thinking about the value of personal liberty, wearing Hawaiian shirts, going to concerts with my dad, bird watching, identifying plants, watching movies with such actors as: Christopher Walken, Robert DeNiro, Al Pacino, Bruce Willis, Harrison Ford, Steve Buscemi etc etc
+**Hobbies/Interests:** making omelets at NDH, filling out google surveys, thinking about the value of personal liberty, wearing Hawaiian shirts, going to concerts with my dad, Russian culture, bird watching, identifying plants, going to the gun range, watching movies with such actors as: Christopher Walken, Robert DeNiro, Al Pacino, Bruce Willis, Harrison Ford, Steve Buscemi etc etc

 **Favorite Quote:** "It matters not how strait the gate, how charged with punishments the scroll, I am the master of my fate, I am the captain of my soul."

-**Favorite Color:** cerulean
+**Favorite Color:** #169DB5

 **Interesting Fact(s):** I watch The Godfather every Christmas, as per the longstanding tradition in my household.
+I've also met a 2016 presidential candidate.

-**Future Plans:** I'm not too sure right now but I hope I have a dog and a slightly better sense of reality.
+**Future Plans:** I would like to work in the world of computer security.
+Specifically in defense of cyber terrorism.

-**Dream Job:**
+**Dream Job:** The first woman president 😉

-**Favorite Song:**
+**Favorite Song:** ["Money for Nothing"](https://www.youtube.com/watch?v=lAD6Obi7Cag) by Dire Straits, ["Simple Man"](https://www.youtube.com/watch?v=4z3gkq_gWL4) by Lynyrd Lkynyrd, ["Dirty World"](https://www.youtube.com/watch?v=tjjn3qYhwaU) by The Traveling Wilburys.
+Really anything classified as "dad rock".

-**Favorite Place on Campus:**
+**Favorite Place on Campus:** Benches in front of the dome, the courtyard inside of Hayes-Healey/Hurley, North Dining Hall

-**Favorite Band Memory:**
+**Favorite Band Memory:** Gameday brunch!